cycle/docs/intro/quick-start.md

 > Generated schema is intended to be cached in your application, only re-generate schema when it's needed.

-Your ORM is ready to be used.
+Your ORM is ready for use.

 > You can dump `schema` variable to check the internal representation of your entity schema.

 ## Persist Entity
-Now, we can create and save our first entity in database:
+Now, we can init and persist our first entity in database:

 ```php
 $u = new \Example\User();
 $u->setName("Hello World");
 ```

-To persist our entity we have pass it into Transaction object:
+To persist our entity we have register it in the transaction:

 ```php
 $t = new ORM\Transaction($orm);